viblo/pymunk/README.rst

 - Support for Python 3.6 was dropped with Pymunk 6.5.2.

 If you use any of these legacy versions of Python, please use an older Pymunk version.
-(It might work on newer Pymunks as well, but its not tested and no wheels are built.)
+(It might work on newer Pymunks as well, but it's not tested, and no wheels are built.)